Kangaroo Leather Soccer Shoe Controversy

 It's all about the shoes.
-Keeping them clean, polishing them after playing, soaking them in water so they mold to your feet.
+Keeping your soccer shoes clean, polishing them after playing, soaking them in water so they mold to your feet when you first get them.
 But, with soccer cleats, it really all comes down to the quality of the leather.
+But there's a question of do you really need kangaroo leather cleats soccer?

 See soccer shoe care - how to take care of your soccer shoes.

-However, what about the pictures you see of kids in Brazil or Africa playing barefooted, and with a ball that doesn't really seem like a ball at all, a patch of yarn cobbled together.
+Lookat the pictures you see of kids in Brazil or Africa playing barefooted, and with a soccer ball that doesn't really seem like a ball at all, a patch of yarn cobbled together or plastic bags.
 Is it all about the shoes?
-Is the leather all that important?
+Is the leather all really important?
+Do young kids need such expensive soccer shoes?

 Image Source - Play Soccer

 My younger brother used to harp on me for buying shoes made of kangaroo leather.
-Then I heard that Kangaroos are everywhere in Australia, all over the place and over breeding, and this seemed to justify the use of their leather for shoes.
-But just because kangaroos are everywhere and not endangered, it doesn’t make killing them for their hides ok, does it?
+Then I heard that Kangaroos were everywhere in Australia, all over the place and over breeding, and this seemed to justify killing them and the use of their leather for shoes.
+But just because kangaroos are everywhere and not endangered, it doesn’t make killing them for their hides or leather ok, does it?
+And it certainly brings up the question of how they are treated on the whole.

 Update: I was wrong though.
 The fact is kangaroos are being killed in areas where they are quasi-extinct (i.e. less than 5 kangaroos per square kilometer).
 There must be an alternative to kangaroo leather that's just as supple for soccer shoes.
 Moreover, Kangaroo populations dropped up to 70% nationwide from 2001-2006 due to the drought and overkilling.

 What to do?
-We still have to wear cleats don’t we.
+We still have to wear soccer cleats don’t we.
+We still want good and soft leather.
 Naively, I scoffed at my brother, as older brothers do, didn’t really think too much about it.
 If they’re not endangered then what’s the problem?
 But even though they may not be endangered now, they very soon could be.

 Either way though, if the use of their leather is going to continue, we must treat these animals humanely above all else.
 Doesn't the line begin to blur as we care less and less about how animals are treated--and step into the realm of how we treat one and another.